gyaneshvar/Openwsman/README.md

 SWIG Tool :It will generate openwsman_wrap.c and java client supporting files.

-			> cd openwsman_win-2.2.7\
+			> cd openwsman-2.2.7\
 			> swigbuild.bat

 ######################################################################
 Building dll :

 			1. Open OpenWsmanLib.sln in Visual Studio
+			2. For 64 bit:
+						Select Project -> Properties -> Configuration Manager ( Top Right ) -> Active solution platform ( Select x64 ) -> close -> Apply
+						Build the project.
+It will generate wsmanclient.dll in "openwsman-2.2.7\bindings\out\x64" .
+			   For 32 bit:
+						Select Project -> Properties -> Configuration Manager ( Top Right ) -> Active solution platform ( Select Win32 ) -> close -> Apply
-			2. Building this project will generate wsmanclient.dll in "openwsman_win-2.2.7\bindings\out\classes"
+						Build the project .
+It will generate wsmanclient.dll in "openwsman-2.2.7\bindings\out\win32" .

 ######################################################################

-Building Jar and Javadoc : It will generate openwsmanclient.jar
+Building Jar and Javadoc : It will use the swig generated java files and dll to generate openwsmanclient.jar

-	1. > cd openwsman_win-2.2.7\
+	1. > cd openwsman-2.2.7\
+	2. For 64 bit:
+			> jarbuild.bat
+			 Jar file will be created as openwsman-2.2.7\bindings\out\x64\openwsmanclient.jar For 32 bit:
-	2. > jarbuild.bat
+			> jarbuild.bat 32
-	3. It will use the swig generated java files and dll to generate Jar file openwsman_win-2.2.7\bindings\out\openwsmanclient.jar.
+			 Jar file will be created as openwsman-2.2.7\bindings\out\win32\openwsmanclient.jar

-	4. It will also generate javadoc in dir openwsman_win-2.2.7\bindings\out for openwsmanclient.jar
+	4. It will also generate javadoc in dir openwsman-2.2.7\bindings\out for openwsmanclient.jar

 ######################################################################

 Testing Jar :

-	1. Open as existing progect "OpenwsJarTest" in Eclipse.
+	1. Open "OpenwsJarTest" as existing project in Eclipse.
+	2. For 64 bit :
+			Copy openwsman-2.2.7\bindings\out\x64\openwsmanclient.jar to OpenwsJarTest->lib folder
+	   For 32 bit :
-	2. Copy openwsmanclient.jar to OpenwsJarTest->lib folder
+			Copy openwsman-2.2.7\bindings\out\win32\openwsmanclient.jar to OpenwsJarTest->lib folder

 	3. Run identify.java ,cim_enumerate_registered_profiles.java or others to test.
 		Please modify the Authentication property in these files

 #######################################################################